th0r88/jf.si/README.md

-# jf.si
+# Jan Ferme blog - jf.si

-New blog from 2018 forward
+New blog from 2018 forward.